hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 When a proper Reset to Factory Defaults is done, the overlay partition is not formatted, just the relevant `/overlay/bank_*` partition is deleted.
 You can learn more on such aspects by reading the [Recovery](../Recovery) page.

-You now have to make sure you can boot your current firmware from the recommended bank on every reboot.
+We need to make sure the current firmware loads from the recommended bank on every reboot.

 !!! danger "Notable exception: Missing RBI"
     In the unfortunate case there are no RBI firmware files available for your model, you can't be really safe because you can't exploit `BOOTP` recovery options.
 In such a situation whatever bank you boot is the same.
 Your best option is to keep a copy of your rootable firmware on both banks.
 Skip the next step for optimality.